hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex3/ex3-step5.md

 1. Design the rest of the bot as per your use-case.
 1. Choose **Save Intent**, **Build**, and **Publish**.

 Your bot is now ready to use.
 You can test it by providing a flight number such as ABCDE that does not match the pattern specified by the regular expression.
-For more information please refer to the [Built-in Slot Types](https://docs.aws.amazon.com/lex/latest/dg/howitworks-builtins-slots.html).

 ## Import Bot
 We have prepared another scenario and model a bot uses the following conversation to :